Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2025-05-14: Fix edge case in transliteration of special punctuation
 - 2025-05-15: Fix edge case in transliteration of special punctuation
 - 2025-05-17: Create CLI wrapper with argparse
+- 2025-05-19: Update Amharic stopword list with 10 new words